-No. 5 Auburn overwhelms Georgia 82-60 to remain perfect
+No. 5 Auburn stays perfect, rips Georgia 82-60 behind bench

 Auburn got hot and the Bulldogs, who shot 38 percent, cooled down.

-Anfernee McLemore and freshman Allen Flanigan both scored 12 points for the Tigers.
-It was a career-high for Flanigan.
+McLemore and the freshman Flanigan both scored 12 points for the Tigers.
+It was a career high for Flanigan, who also helped defend Georgia star freshman Anthony Edwards.
 Doughty added six rebounds and four assists.

+Rayshaun Hammonds added 12 points for the Bulldogs, who were coming off a 78-69 loss to No. 14 Kentucky in a tough stretch.
+The Tigers didn’t let this one stay that close.

+“They are one of the deepest, toughest, incredibly well coached groups in the country,” Georgia coach Tom Crean said.
+“And they’re also one of the oldest and they know how to play and they don’t panic.

+“They don’t seem to let misses and things like that affect them on the other end, and it really stood out even more today with our youth.”

+Crean said Georgia, which started three freshmen, didn’t respond as well to shooting struggles and let it affect the defense and rebounding “big-time.”

-Georgia star freshman Anthony Edwards struggled much of the game but still finished with 18 points, nearly his season average.
+Edwards struggled much of the game but still finished with 18 points, nearly his season average.
 He was 6-of-15 shooting and made just 4 of 11 from the free throw line.

-Rayshaun Hammonds added 12 points for the Bulldogs, who were coming off a 78-69 loss to No. 14 Kentucky in a tough stretch.
+“He showed it a little bit in his emotions,” Flanigan said.
+“He dropped his head a couple of times, so it gave me more confidence to keep pressuring him.”

 The Bulldogs had an early eight-point lead swallowed up by Auburn runs of 12-2 and 17-1.
 The Tigers held Georgia without a field goal for the final 6:31 during the second surge, building a 35-24 halftime lead.